harrisonratcliffe/http-load-tester/README.md

 # HTTP Load Tester

 A simple Python script that allows you to quickly test the load on your website by making a configurable number of concurrent requests.
+This is something I use on my projects so I thought I'd open-source it.

 ## Features
 - Asynchronous requests using the `aiohttp` library for efficient handling of many requests